.comment-link {margin-left:.6em;}

 First, let me make it clear that I'm not against all used car salesman.
 Last year when I bought my 2007 Kia Spectra EX with 9,000 miles on it, I enjoyed the whole experience with CarMax (other than that little hiccup with the whole AirCheck thing, which wasn't the fault of CarMax in any way) and I absolutely love my car.
 With that said, I'll continue.

 After a few weeks of searching for Charlie a car with the $2,000 I had, I was pretty frustrated.
 Every car we called on was either sold, or seriously misrepresented.
 Cars from Auto Trader and Craig's List that said they were in great shape were missing a couple of tires, had warning lights lit up or the hood wired shut.
 I know $2,000 doesn't buy much, but it would be nice to think it bought a little bit of honesty.
 This was a frustrating experience for both Charlie and myself.
 Kid is 18 and it's his first car.
 It's been so difficult for him to find a job without a car and trust me, he has tried.
 I owed this money to Charlie.
 When Mark left and I didn't have a job, we used the bonds my dad had left Charlie to live on and I've been paying him back since.
 This was the last $2,000 I owed him.
-Casey had cashed his in for his car repairs (engine and breaks) and to help some with college.
+Casey had cashed his in for his car repairs (engine and brakes) and to help some with college.
 So, I didn't buy Charlie this car.
 Just to make it clear.
 I owed Charlie this car.
 Actually, I look at it as Mark should owe it to him...but I'm living in reality here, because since he's not covering what he owes in child support, well, his view of right and wrong tends to get a little mixed up.
 I feel bad enough that I've had to turn him over to the state for being so far behind in support and dropping the kid's health insurance...silly me.

 Anyway, back to Charlie and the car.
 Finally I saw a great looking deal at an on-line site for one of our large, local car dealerships, Rodeo Ford Plano.
 Of course, when I called them, that car had 'just' been sold but they had many others for that price that were just about as nice.
 I've since learned this as the bait and switch trick...over a week later, it's still on their ad.
 But anyway, I went to look at them on my lunch hour and well...none of them compared but I've learned that $2,000 just doesn't buy much.
 I emphasised that I had $2,000, that was all I had.
 That I was a single mom and I could not afford to buy a car that was going to need any repair.
 They completely understood (don't laugh).
 Mark took Charlie up to look at them while I went back to work and I met them there after I got off.
 They'd sold Charlie on a 1998 Ford Explorer with 165,000 miles on it.
 Mark said they'd driven it, that it drove good and that Charlie had fallen in love with it.
 Of course.
 So, Charlie and I sat there for the next 3 hours while we did all the paper work (which, when I'm paying cash, I don't get why it takes so long) and they cleaned and prepared the car.
 They had said that the passenger side door handle on the inside was off track and they were going to repair it.
 They showed us before we left that it worked.
 Well...Charlie being an 18 year old boy...young man...man, whatever, he headed off to pick up his girlfriend.
 The first time she used the door handle to get out of the car, it broke.
 When Charlie got home, we found out that when you lock the car, the passenger side doesn't lock.
 Even if you manually pushed down the lock, it didn't lock.
 Which, as it turned out, was a good thing because when you locked the car, the drivers side door did not unlock.
 Not with the remote.
 Not with the key.
 Nothing.
 Charlie drove it back up the next day after school and I met him there on my lunch hour.
 They looked at it and told me it would cost $1,000 to repair.
 Charlie knew I didn't have this money, and we asked if they'd refund us our money and they did.
 Which, I'm thankful to them because we did sign an 'as is' form.
 We did have it for less than 24 hours, but checking into Texas law, that was our problem and not theirs.
 So, thanks Rodeo for at least doing the right thing in refunding our money.